ylabrj/NanoVNA_Load_Windows10/README.md

 * Enter a name for your firmware and save the file

-### NanoVNA-H: Pick and download the appropriate .dfu file
+### Example: NanoVNA-H: Download the appropriate .dfu file

 Just pick and download.
 Thank you hugen79 for making it easy.